 Christians living in Nigeria don’t live in fear of prison — they live in fear of terrorist groups like Boko Haram or the Fulani herdsmen.
 Over the past several years, these groups have gone from village to village attacking innocent people, especially Christians.

 In Nigeria, the religious persecution is tied to extremists’ desire for ethnic cleansing.
 They are attempting to rid their country — and perhaps the world — of Christians and other unwanted groups.

 Pray for Christians who are facing real terror and hatred every single day.
 Pray that their trust will be in the Lord and that their faith will bring others to Christ.

 Persecution looks different around the world, but our prayers can be the same — that God will strengthen His people and that His kingdom will continue to grow.

 Today, Roni doesn’t fear persecution from her husband.
 While she still experiences it from others, her husband has become a believer!
 He travels around, sharing the Gospel that changed His wife’s life and has now changed his own.

-On Nov.
-4, Christians around the world will gather to pray for people like Roni and her husband, people who are suffering daily for their faith or are forced to observe it privately.
+On the first Sunday in November, Christians around the world will gather to pray for people like Roni and her husband, people who are suffering daily for their faith or are forced to observe it privately.
 To find resources like prayer guides and country info, click here.

 You can send a Bible to a persecuted believer for just $10.
 You can bring hope and encouragement in the midst of unspeakable pain and suffering.

-This Sunday, remember people like Roni, her husband, and the thousands of Christians who bravely stand up for their faith.
+This International Day of Prayer, remember people like Roni, her husband, and the thousands of Christians who bravely stand up for their faith.
 Your prayers will have an incredible impact.